shyndman/lmnop-transcribe/memory-bank/progress.md

 -   Completed integration with the Wyoming server for Speech-to-Text (STT).
 -   Completed the transcription functionality.
 -   Completed user feedback mechanisms.
+-   Decision to move from file-based audio processing to a streaming pipeline using `multiprocessing.Queue`.
+-   Decision to perform manual trimming of initial audio bytes instead of using SoX/pysox.
+-   Challenges encountered with using `replace_in_file` for complex code modifications, requiring fallback to `write_to_file`.
+-   Refinement of type hinting for multiprocessing queues based on static analysis feedback.
+-   Decision to remove "dumb comments" to improve code clarity and adhere to styling rules.